CactusBot/CactusBot/docs/index.rst

 An open source, community-written chat bot for Beam.

-We strive to combine all of the most popular features from existing bots with stunning, innovative new functionalities to create the best chat bot possible.
+   "We strive to combine all of the most popular features from existing bots with stunning, innovative new functionalities to create the best chat bot possible."

-.. important:

-  CactusBot is currently in open alpha.
-We encourage using giving feedback on how to make this bot even more awesome!
+**CactusBot is currently in open alpha!**

 User Docs:

 .. toctree::
    :maxdepth: 1

    quickstart
    support
    about

 Dev Docs:

 .. toctree::
    :maxdepth: 1

    contributing
    api

 Indices and tables